TheHuntersHusband/TheHuntersHusband/README.md

       About me!
-     main intrests: little nightmares, ttc, tlt, ace attorney, dbh, Qbomb, totk, Taxidermy <33, MOREE!
+     main intrests: little nightmares, ttc, tlt, ace attorney, dbh, Qbomb, Taxidermy <33,Bonus Disc, & more!

-     SOME BASIC TO KNOW THINGS: i have disgnosed autism! i can be dry at sometimes when i meet new people and im sorry!! i mainly use my hunter skin! as of now ^_^
+       i identify as transgender and gay! [mlm]

-     MY BOUNDARIES!! : you can, boop/kiss/cud/hide w/ me! [ask to c+h if im with somebody already!!] you cannot: "eat" my skin, using the eat emote and going behind my skin, it makes me uncomofrtable please dont beg in my whispers for t4 benifits!
+    boundaries : you can, boop/kiss/cud/hide w/ me! [ask to c+h if im with somebody already!!] you cannot: "eat" my skin, using the eat emote and going behind my skin, it makes me uncomofrtable please dont beg in my whispers for t4 benifits!